UDT-ITF/website/source/presentation/index.md

 ##### Manifest
 {: #overview-manifest}

 A description of the structure and properties of the compound object.
 It carries information needed for the client to present the content to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
-Each Manifest usually describes how to present a single compound object such as a book, manuscript or other textual resource.
+Each Manifest usually describes how to present a single ‘text’.
+While this text may, of course, represent an entire document, such as a book, manuscript, or any portion thereof.

 ##### TextFrame
 {: #overview-textframe}

 A virtual container that represents a particular view of the object and has content resources associated with it or with parts of it.
 The TextFrame provides a frame of reference for the layout of the content, both spatially and temporally.
 The name of a TextFrame is derived from classic letterpress typesetting where individual letter blocks are arranged within a frame before being inked and pressed on physical sheets.
-Within ITF, the TextFrame functions analogously to IIIF’s Canvas.
-It provides the container onto which other content, like text and annotations, are placed.
+The TextFrame functions analogously to IIIF’s Canvas, providing the container onto which other content is placed.

 ##### Range
 {: #overview-range}

 An ordered list of TextFrames, and/or further Ranges.
-Ranges allow TextFrames, or parts thereof, to be grouped together in some way.
-This could be for content-based reasons, such as might be described in a table of contents or the set of scenes in a play.
-Equally, physical features might be important such as page gatherings in an early book, or when recorded music is split across different physical carriers such as two CDs.
+Ranges allow TextFrames to be grouped together in some way.
+It could be for content-based reasons, such as might be described in a table of contents or the set of scenes in a play.
+Or, it could be for reasons due to the physical features of the original item, such as page gatherings in a manuscript or printed book.
+Obviously, texts can be grouped together for any number of reasons that have nothing to due with the physicality of the object.

 ### 2.2.
 Additional Types